MaterializeInc/materialize/misc/helm-charts/operator/README.md

 ```

 For more detailed information on using and troubleshooting the Materialize operator, refer to the [Materialize documentation](https://materialize.com/docs).

+# Operational Guidelines

+Beyond the Helm configuration, there are other important knobs to tune to get the best out of Materialize within a
+Kubernetes environment.

+## Recommended Instance Types

+Materialize has been vetted to work on instances with the following properties:

+- ARM-based CPU
+- 1:8 ratio of vCPU to GiB memory
+- 1:16 ratio of vCPU to GiB local instance storage (if enabling spill-to-disk)

+When operating in AWS, we recommend using the `r7gd` and `r6gd` families of instances (and `r8gd` once available)
+when running with local disk, and the `r8g`, `r7g`, and `r6g` families when running without local disk.

+## CPU Affinity

+It is strongly recommended to enable the Kubernetes `static` [CPU management policy](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/#static-policy).
+This ensures that each worker thread of Materialize is given exclusively access to a vCPU.
+Our benchmarks have shown this
+to substantially improve the performance of compute-bound workloads.

 ## Learn More